calaldees/blog/optimisations.md

         * [PEOPLE OVER 40](https://twitter.com/Thayer/status/1256664757215600640)
         * > Get busy living or get busy dying
             * Steven King (Sawshank redemption)
+    * > It is amazing how many people are ashamed of their body and how few of their minds
+        * Andrezej Saramanowicz
     * [A Cult of Ignorance - Isaac Asimov, 1980](https://en.wikiquote.org/wiki/Anti-intellectualism)
         * > There is a cult of ignorance ...
 The strain of anti-intellectualism has been a constant thread winding its way through our political and cultural life, nurtured by the false notion that democracy means that "my ignorance is just as good as your knowledge"
     * We do not know what skills children will need in a future that we know nothing about